h15200/notes/system-design.md

 `Partitioning` or `sharding` will decrease latency, increase throughput and can be done in 2 ways:

 - Horizontal partitioning separates (users a-j, j-z) into smaller shards (or partitions) of the same columns

   - can be done in RDBMS and no-SQL, but much easier with noSQL
+    - 2 methods of horizontal partitioning:
+    1. Range of keys
+    - ex.
+"A-D" in last names goes to one shard, then "E-K"
+    - PROS easy to implement
+    - CONS could have uneven data, can have hot spots
+    2. By Range of Hash of keys
+    - hash a last name, then take a range of those hashes
+    - PROS even data
+    - CONS can't do range queries since lastnames are now random, still can have hot spots

+- secondary indexing

+  - when you shard a db, you need to have a secondary index (a subset of the primary index) to do queries
+  - secondary indexing will speed up reads, but the method will determine what kind of write penalty you'll incur within individual shards, since your primary index is now split up
+  - 2 options to secondary index
+    1. local
+    - only indexes what's available for that shard
+    - PROS fast on write as the secondary index is kept on the shard only
+    - CONS slow on read because we don't know which partition a query lands on, so we need to read from every single partition secondary index to find a match
+    2. global
+    - all index ranges are held in one partition, regardless of if that data is in that shard.
+For example, "lastNames a - d" is on parition a.
+    - PROS fast on read because you already know what partition has that index so no need to go through every partition
+    - CONS slow on write

 - Vertical partitioning separates columns (categories) into shards (or partitions) for ex when a column is rarely used, it is stored elsewhere.

   - don't confuse vertical partitioning with vertical scaling.
 Both horizontal and vertical partitioning is a form of horizontal